initbiz/initbiz.github.io/letsrent/index.md

 1. Start location,
 1. End location.

-Locations will be seeded from the settings and if they are extra paid, than the option will have this specified in the parenthesis.
+Locations will be seeded from the settings and if they are extra paid than the option will have this specified in the parenthesis.

 Start and end time will be set to the closest possible time by default and it will be treated as the minimum date in the frontend.
-If the page remember the state of the inputs and the date is to early, the alert will be returned:
+If the page remembers the state of the inputs and the date is too early, the alert will be returned:

 ![Start date alert](https://raw.githubusercontent.com/initbiz/initbiz.github.io/master/letsrent/assets/images/start-date-alert.png)

 ### `CreateOrder`
 Using this component you users can create orders.
-It is getting the order parameters from the query string to initally prepare order:
+It is getting the order parameters from the query string to initially prepare order:

 1. `rentable` - code of the rentable being ordered,
 1. `slugs` - slugs of the rentables in the format `slug-1,slug-2`,